Create and use R visuals in Power BI

 R visuals are created in a Power BI Desktop report, like the report shown in the following image.

 In the service, not all of the R packages are supported.
 See supported packages at the end of this article for the list of packages currently supported in the Power BI service.

-You can download this sample Power BI Desktop file (.pbix file) that contains a few R visuals to see how this works, and to experiment.
+You can download this sample Power BI Desktop file (.pbix file) that contains a few R visuals to see how they work, and to experiment.

-R visuals that are created in Power BI Desktop, and then published to the Power BI service, for the most part behave like any other visual in the Power BI service; you can interact, filter, slice, and pin them to a dashboard, or share them with others.
-For more information about sharing dashboards and visuals, see share a dashboard with colleagues and others.
-One difference from other visuals is that R visuals cannot show tool tips and cannot be used to filter other visuals.
+R visuals that are created in Power BI Desktop, and then published to the Power BI service, usually behave like any other visual in the Power BI service.
+You can interact, filter, slice, or share them with others.
+However, unlike other visuals, R visuals can't show tool tips, can't be pinned to dashboards, and can't be used to filter other visuals.

-As you can see in the following image, R visuals in the Power BI service, either in dashboards or reports, largely appear and behave like any other visual, and users don't need to be aware of the underlying R script that created the visual.
+As you can see in the following image, R visuals in the Power BI service largely appear and behave like any other visual.
+Users don't need to be aware of the underlying R script that created the visual.

 R scripts security

 R visuals are created from R scripts, which could potentially contain code with security or privacy risks.

-These risks mainly exist in the authoring phase when the script author run the script on their own computer.
+These risks mainly exist in the authoring phase when the script author runs the script on their own computer.

 The Power BI service applies a sandbox technology to protect users and the service from security risks.

-This sandbox approach imposes some restrictions on the R scripts running in the Power BI service, such as accessing the Internet, or accessing to other resources that are not required to create the R visual.
+This sandbox approach imposes some restrictions on the R scripts running in the Power BI service, such as accessing the Internet, or accessing to other resources that aren't required to create the R visual.

 R scripts error experience